codyhsu/sql-powerbi-autosales-dataanalysis-dashboard/Part II Data Insight/README.md

 # Part II Data Insight

-This part is for gaining a deeper understanding of the dataset and determining the most relevant insights to visualize in Power BI.
+Follow the previous session of data handling and database creation (See Part I [Here](https://github.com/codyhsu/sql-powerbi-autosales-dataanalysis-dashboard/tree/main/Part%20I%20Database%20Establishment)), this part is for gaining a deeper understanding of the dataset and determining the most relevant insights to visualize in Power BI.
 SQL will be employed during this session for future scalability.

 **1. Data Imspectiom:**
 Use SQL to conduct a comprehensive exploration of the dataset, extracting key information and identifying  trends.